dtischler95/peptideTransformer/README.md

 - [x] Implement Path to avoid annoying path problems
   - [ ] Research pathlib. can i do some more cool and convenient stuff?
 - [ ] Reseach python package how to.
 Do i really need to make a setup.py??
 Script still not easily runnable on cluster
+- [ ] Found nan in mlm train log on some loss metrics. do i calculate loss the right way?
+  - [ ] Whats protBERTs stats on mlm accuracy??
+Is protBERT rly that good?

 #### Data
 - [x] Think of better DataFolder Structure